 “No, it is definitely too late for visitors,“ I’m talking to myself.

 Sam had text messages with his older sister today.
-Maybe she wanted to visit us in the hotel.
+Maybe she wanted to visit us at the hotel.
 Sam’s sister lives here in Tugalm City and her origin is — like the five boys who are with me today — the village, which we came from this morning.
 I know the sister from the remote village and also all her family very well.
 I am a welcome guest in the village and live there temporarily.
-The village is idylically located on the calm river that flows into the Pacific Ocean.
+The village is idyllically located on the calm river that flows into the Pacific Ocean.

-In underpants and shirt I’m going in diffuse light to the door, stumble over a child’s backpack that was carelessly left lying around.
+I go in underpants and t-shirt in diffuse light to the door, stumble over a child’s backpack that carelessly lies around.
 Then I’m looking through the gap of the heavy curtains at the glass door.
 The entire front wall of the cottage is made of glass.
-A bright light blinds me huge that a red dot remains on the retina when I close my eyes.
-I put my hand over my eyes, looking outside and am shocked by the sheer number of people in front of the door.
+A bright light blinds me and a red dot remains on the retina when I close my eyes.
+I put my hand over my eyes, looking, and am shocked by the sheer number of people outside.
 The flashlights throw hard rays into the velvety tropical night.
-There is a bad feeling in my stomach, and I’m wondering me what happen.
+There is a bad feeling in my stomach, and I’m asking me now what happened.
 What does it mean?
-Why there are so many people with flashlights?
-Because there is a weakly lamp outside the cottage.
+Why are there so many people with flashlights?
+A ceiling lamp is shining

 Carefully, I’m opening the door a little just now.

 “May I have a look into the room, sir?” asks an elderly woman in good English but breathlessly.
 She probably knocked.
 The woman looks at me, but avoids direct eye contact.
 She is not very tall and of a stout build.
 A laminated ID hangs in front of her stomach, and she sweats and breathes alarmingly short.